GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 Subscription to a multicast channel generally only exposes the IGMP or MLD membership report to others on the same LAN, and as the membership propagates through a multicast-capable network, it ordinarily gets aggregated with other end users.

 However, a RESTCONF connection is a unicast connection, and exposes a different set of information to the operator of the RESTCONF server, including IP address and timing about the requests made.
-Where DORMS access becomes required to succeed a multicast join (for example, as expected in a browser deployment), this can expose new information about end users relative to services based solely on multicast streams.
+Where DORMS access becomes required for a successful multicast join (for example, as expected in a browser deployment), this can expose new information about end users relative to services based solely on multicast streams.
 The information disclosure occurs by giving the DORMS service operator information about the client's IP and the channels the client queried.
 Additionally, an on-path observer may infer multicast subscription intent by observing client traffic directed to a known DORMS server.